 - Jon Boeckenstedt from Orgeon State is a treasure trove of data. check out higher ed data stories . . . here is one on merit aid/discount rates

-- Andy Borst, of UIUC, his office puts out great info.
+- Andy Borst, formerly of UIUC now of UGA, his office puts out great info.
 Check out page 19.

 Independent College Counselors